MTank76/Machine-Learning-Algorithm/README.md

    - Access the respective files or Jupyter Notebooks within their corresponding directories (e.g., `kmeans.py`, `linear.ipynb`, `logistic.ipynb`, `svm.ipynb`).
    - Each file/notebook contains Python code demonstrating the respective algorithm's functionality, usage, and potential applications.

-## Purpose

-This repository serves as a learning resource for individuals interested in understanding and implementing fundamental machine learning algorithms in Python.
-It aims to provide clear examples and explanations of these algorithms for educational purposes.

 ## Contributing